-Ignatia, or ignatia amara, is one type of homeopathic remedy sometimes used to treat anxiety.
-Ignatia comes from the seeds St. Ignatius bean tree.
-Named for the Spanish founder of the Catholic Jesuits, it’s common in the Philippines and other parts of Southeast Asia.
+Ignatia, or ignatia amara, is a homeopathic remedy people sometimes use to treat anxiety.
+Ignatia comes from the seeds of the St. Ignatius bean tree.
+The tree is common in the Philippines and other parts of Southeast Asia.

-Homeopaths have used ignatia to treat anxiety symptoms like grief and depression.
-It’s also used to treat situational anxiety, usually the kind that takes us by surprise, like the death of a loved one, divorce, or losing your job.
-However, it’s not usually used for generalized anxiety disorders, such as panic disorder or post-traumatic stress disorder (PTSD).
+Homeopaths have used ignatia to treat grief and depression.
+They have also used it to treat situational anxiety.
+People usually don’t use ignatia for generalized anxiety disorders, such as panic disorder or post-traumatic stress disorder.

-You should always consult with a doctor before you start taking a dietary supplement or any medication.
-The potentially dangerous side effects could amplify the anxiety you're trying to get rid of!
+You should always consult with your doctor before you start taking a dietary supplement or any medication.
+Exercising caution can help you to avoid worsening your anxiety.